DMARC adoption statistics 2026: 89% of emails pass DMARC but 14.5% still fail SPF (July 2026 Update)

 Diagram showing the four organizational requirements for DMARC maturity: DNS configuration knowledge, ongoing DMARC report monitoring via platforms like Dmarcian Valimail or EasyDMARC, cross-team coordination between IT marketing and security, and change management for DKIM and SPF updates

-Across the 50 million domains our crawlers scan every month, one pattern repeats: companies that get email authentication right almost always have modern technology stacks across the board.
+Across the 29.9 million active domains our crawlers scan every month, one pattern repeats: companies that get email authentication right almost always have modern technology stacks across the board.

 That isn't a coincidence.
 Getting DMARC right is mostly an organizational problem, not a technical one.
 Someone on the team needs to understand TXT records, DKIM selectors, and alignment modes.
 Someone has to actually read the DMARC aggregate reports that arrive at the rua= address every day, either by hand or through a platform like Dmarcian, Valimail, or EasyDMARC.
 IT owns the DNS, marketing owns the sending platforms (HubSpot, Marketo, Salesforce), security owns the policies, and all three teams have to agree on what the record says.
 And when someone rotates a DKIM key or adds a new sender to SPF, somebody else has to remember to update the DNS without breaking production.